orendain/DemeoMods/README.md

 - Normal start cards plus Implode, Deflect, and a replenishable Feral Charge that costs 0 Action Points
 - Astral Barrier area coverage changed from 3x3 to 7x7
 - Enemies that hit you or Cána will become Astral Marked for 1 turn
-- All damaging attacks on Astral Marked targets heal you for 1 (if hurt)
+- All your damaging attacks on Astral Marked targets heal you for 1 (if hurt)
 - Critical hits replenish Feral Charge if not last action
 - Critical hits on LAST action gain +3 Magic Bonus damage until the end of the NEXT round
 - Having an Astral Barrier card puts you closer to the front in turn order